bdon/protomaps-experiments/README.md

 7. hackability

-Most parts of the map system should be modifiable at runtime via JavaScript.
+Most parts of the map system should be modifiable at runtime via JavaScript and seamlessly integrate with tools like leaflet and openlayers

 8. i18n